 Once you’ve installed the latest version of Retroarch, you’ll need to choose from one of the two main N64 cores.
 Cores are essentially emulators designed to work specifically in Retroarch and are usually based on existing emulators.
 To download a core, open Retroarch, and from the leftmost icon (Main Menu), go to “Load Core,” then “Download Core.”

 Your choices for N64 cores are Mupen64Plus and Parallel 64.
-Both are good options, with the latter being renowned for better accuracy, while the other has better overall performance, more customisation, and broader compatibility with more games.
+Both are good options, with the latter being renowned for better accuracy, while the other has better overall performance, more customization, and broader compatibility with more games.

 However, if you run other cores, such as Beetle PSX HW (see our PS1 Retroarch emulation guide for more info), then you’re likely running them using Vulkan drivers.
 These drivers are incompatible with Mupen64Plus and most of ParaLLel 64, which use “gl” drivers.